blakeblackshear/frigate/README.md

 ARM boards are not officially supported at the moment due to some python dependencies that require modification to work on ARM devices.
 The Raspberry Pi4 gets about 16ms inference speeds, but the hardware acceleration for ffmpeg does not work for converting yuv420 to rgb24.
 The Atomic Pi is x86 and much more efficient.

 Users have reported varying success in getting frigate to run in a VM.
 In some cases, the virtualization layer introduces a significant delay in communication with the Coral.
+If running virtualized in Proxmox, pass the USB card/interface to the virtual machine not the USB ID for faster inference speed.

 ## Integration with HomeAssistant